wikidfranchise/nativekin.github.io/README.md

 # NativeKin

-A public syllabus and dynamic repository of Native American history, power structures, legal fights, and cultural voices.
+Repository of Indigenous political, legal, and cultural intelligence.